ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - **General purpose** is good for _latency sensitive_ use cases.
     - General purpose should be default for 99.9% of uses.
   - **Max I/O performance** mode can scale to higher levels of aggregate throughput and IOPS but has increased latencies.
+  - **Test notes:** Note this can't be changed after creation; create a new EFS with this and migrate the data there
 - Two throughput modes:
   - **Bursting** works like GP2 volumes inside EBS with a burst pool.
 The more data you store in the FS, the better performance you get.
   - **Provisioned** throughput mode allow you to specify throughput requirements separately from size.